tiagoprn/devops/docker_composes/ansible/README.md

 IMPORTANT:
 `-k` here means we want to type the password of the root user of the CentOS 7 machine instead of using ssh keys to connect to it.
+Once you have the host ssh keys to connect to the hosts, it can be safely ommited.

 The ping responding, now we should be able to run a playbook to provision the
 machine: